fpoblet/SFs_MAARSY/README.md

 ## Contact

-For any questions or further information, please contact Facundo L. Poblet at poblet@iap-kborn.de.
+For any questions or further information, please contact Facundo L. Poblet at facundopoblet@gmail.com.